gone888/meet/README.md

 > Scenario 1: An event element is collapsed by default.

-- Given user hasn't opened any event elements;
+- The user opens the events app;
 - When the user is viewing a list of events;
 - Then each of the event elements should be collapsed by default.